elvisyjlin/lf2gym/README.md

 Defense | Z | M (,)

-## Modifications to the original game
+## Modifications to F.LF

-In order to train the agent better, we did some modifications to [F.LF](http://www.projectf.hk/F.LF/).
+In order to train the agent better, we did some modifications to the original game.
 See [here](https://github.com/elvisyjlin/lf2gym/tree/master/modify#modified-files).